henryaliu/Paxos-Voting-System/src/main/java/README.md

 * Member 2 is more likely to nominate itself than the others, Members 1 and 2 may nominate someone exceptional rarely
 * Other members nominate a random member without bias if selected to submit a proposal.
 * Response times of each Member are implemented and simulated in Acceptor class when responding to Proposer class

+Unit/Integration tests are also provided for the three criteria